-Of the 255 targets of Agenda 2063's FTYIP, 133 appear to be numeric/quantifiable at member state level.
-This means that progress of African countries in just more than half (52.2%) of the targets could be, in theory, measured, statistical capacity permitting.
+Of the 255 Targets of Agenda 2063's FTYIP, 133 appear to be numeric/ quantifiable at member state level.
+This means that progress of African countries in just more than half (52.2%) of the targets can, in theory, be measured; statistical capacity permitting.

-Some targets refer to general concepts, and, hence, data to measure progress for them are likely to be available (e.g. "Reduce 2013 unemployment rate by at least 25%") - even if in fact assessing unemployment in African countries remains in itself a huge challenge - while for more specific targets the collection of comparable and reliable data might prove difficult (e.g. "Increase youth and women participation in integrated agricultural value chains by at least 30%").
+Some Targets refer to general concepts, and hence, data to measure their progress is likely to be available (e.g. "Reduce 2013 unemployment rate by at least 25%" - even if in fact assessing unemployment in African countries remains in itself a huge challenge) while for more specific Targets the collection of comparable and reliable data might prove difficult (e.g. "Increase youth and women participation in integrated agricultural value chains by at least 30%").

-Even though 2013 is the most frequent baseline year for Agenda 2063 targets (e.g. "Increase 2013 per capita income by at least 30%", "Reduce 2013 levels of poverty by at least 30%", "Reduce 2013 maternal, neo-natal and child mortality rates by at least 50%", etc.), the majority of targets lack a clearly established temporal baseline to measure progress against.
+Even though 2013 is the most frequent baseline year for Agenda 2063 Targets (e.g. "Increase 2013 per capita income by at least 30%", "Reduce 2013 levels of poverty by at least 30%", "Reduce 2013 maternal, neo-natal and child mortality rates by at least 50%", etc.), the majority of Targets lack a clearly established temporal baseline to measure progress against.

-29 more targets (11.4% of the total) refer to the achievement of a continental target for which an action at the member state level is required.
-The measurement of these targets will be done at the continental level and will involve a count of the African countries that have arrived at a milestone (e.g. "At least 50% of member states have national accreditation systems in place by 2023", "Visa at point of entry for Africans on arrival is allowed", "Active member of the African Free Trade Area", "African Peer Review Mechanism (APRM) acceded by all member states", etc).
+29 more Targets (11.4% of the total) refer to the achievement of a continental target for which an action at the member state level is required.
+The measurement of these Targets will be done at the continental level and will involve a count of the African countries that have arrived at a milestone (e.g. "At least 50% of member states have national accreditation systems in place by 2023", "Visa at point of entry for Africans on arrival is allowed", "Active member of the African Free Trade Area", "African Peer Review Mechanism (APRM) acceded by all member states", etc).

-48 targets (18.8% of total) have a dichotomous nature and pertain to continental initiatives or programmes to be adopted, implemented or be made operational (e.g. "African Common Market is established by 2025", "African Standby-Force and the Rapid Deployment Capability to be in place by 2018", "Continental TV station/ pan African E Network in Place by 2023").
+48 Targets (18.8% of the total) have a dichotomous nature and pertain to continental initiatives or programmes to be adopted, implemented or be made operational (e.g. "African Common Market is established by 2025", "African Standby-Force and the Rapid Deployment Capability to be in place by 2018", "Continental TV station/ pan African E Network in Place by 2023").